Best SSDs 2023: From Budget SATA to Blazing-Fast NVMe

 - 500GB to 2TB: 1TB is the practical minimum for any PC build that costs more than $500 (perhaps one of the best PC builds).
 2TB is the best SSD capacity for anyone that can spend $200+ on a drive.
 500GB is the bare minimum anyone should consider at any price.
 4TB drives have also plummeted recently, so good deals abound.

-- SATA is slowest: SATA isn't as fast as an M.2 PCIe or a PCIe add-in card, but the majority of desktops and many laptops support 2.5-inch SATA drives, and many doing typical mainstream tasks users won't notice the difference between a good recent SATA drive and a faster PCIe model.
+- SATA is the slowest: SATA isn't as fast as an M.2 SSD, but the majority of desktops and many laptops support 2.5-inch SATA drives.

+Below, you'll find our list of the best SSDs.
 For even more information, check out our SSD Buyer's Guide.
-Or, if you're looking for an external SSD, you can check out our Best External Hard Drives and SSD page, or learn how to save some money by building your own external SSD.
-Below, you'll find our recommendations for drives with all three major interfaces.
+Iif you're looking for an external SSD, you can check out our Best External Hard Drives and SSD page, or learn how to save some money by building your own external SSD.

 Best SSDs You Can Buy Today